turtle2007/ff/_posts/2019-04-20-rhythmic-sketch.md

 1. easy to pick up the practice
 2. real-time feedback of motion
-3. multimodal feedback
+3. multisensory feedback

 <h5> Practice task </h5>
-Make rhythmic sketches following a rhythm
+Sketch rhythmic patterns by hand or arm following a sample rhythm.

 <h5> Stimuli for the trianing </h5>